CFSAN-Biostatistics/snp-pipeline/docs/usage.rst

     run_snp_pipeline.sh -Q torque -s mySamplesDir myReference.fasta

+You may need to change the Torque_StripJobArraySuffix configuration parameter if you see qsub illegal dependency errors.

 Grid Engine
 ~~~~~~~~~~~
 To run the SNP Pipeline on grid engine you must use a configuration file to specify